sameerNajjar/computer-graphics-lab/README.md

   - fix a bug that makes all fluids apple to move throw walls
   - over all about 8 hours of work
 #week 16
+  - fix a bug in sand and water
+  - fix a bug when wood is under water they move to the same cube
+  - fix a bug with lava and salty water create infinity water
+  - fix a bug in the interact between oil and water
+  - fix other bugs with elemnts interacts
+  - fix a bug that allow to elemnts to enter the same cell in the grid
+  - fix a bug that cause a crash and freeze when oil interact with water and fire in the same time .
+  - make the grid smaller to improve pefomnce (also it was way to big and hard to control)
+  - make the buttons bigger and easier to click
+  - over all about 8 hours of work